TNamdarian/seven-terraces/README.md

 These are possible future features to be added to the project which was suggested by users during the usability tests.
 As these features were not part of a minimum viable products launch phase, they will be implemented in future releases.
 - Have a 'forgot password' functionality on the log in page.
 - Have a more extensive user profile with, profile image, preferences and email to which you can send updates, newsletters etc. Have a profile feature to view the Properties the user added there.
-- Events in the form of a calendar to visually represent events and not have it be part of the general Properties.
+- Events in the form of a calendar to visually represent events and not have it be part of the general properties.
-- User can search by any word related to the property Also, have the searched word stay in the search box
+- User can search by any word related to the property also, have the searched word stay in the search box
 - Adding filters to only display properties according to amenities, price, types and dates.
 I thought of this feature once the website was finished and I couldn't spend more time working on the project as I needed to get going with the rest of the course.
 - Currently, the feedback for bookmarking appears on the profile page.
 In future, the plan is to have feedback to the user about bookmarking a Property on the Properties page.
-- If a user adds a Property, it will be added to the top.
-Therefore, a user will always see the most recent Properties added to the site.
+- If a user adds a property, it will be added to the top.
+Therefore, a user will always see the most recent properties added to the site.
+- I'd like to add some feature to the site, so the users can view their properties added in one section.
+- I would like the users to be able to filter properties from the most expensive to the cheapest in the future.
 ___
 <br>